amulchapla/AI-Conversational-Copilot/README.md

 AI powered Conversational copilot is a web-based app that enables you to simulate Agent-Customer interactions (in any line of business) and shows the power of multimodal Azure AI to augment the human and acts as a very effective copilot.
 App uses Azure Speech, Azure OpenAI GPT-4 (including GPT Vision) and other AI capabilities to power the copilot experience.

-Customer Interactions using multimodal Azure AI
+**This solution highlights Customer Interactions using multimodal Azure AI**
 * This solution shows a customer interaction where it intercepts voice, text and image data in real-time to power a better and more efficient experience.
 * The real-time pattern presented here can be applied to many business use cases to expedite business insights as well as help make faster business decisions.
 * The same pattern could be used to drive earlier actions for example for customer churn & upsell opportunities.
+* This solution can help with agent-assist and virtual agents use cases.
+The pattern could be used to drive better digital experiences for customers and employees leveraging GPT-4 model's ability to understand long-form text, images and ability to reason across the diverse data input.

 Key technical components of this part of the accelerator are:
 * Transcription of live audio stream using Azure AI Speech Service
-    * Real-time conversation analysis to provide live guidance (for agent assistance/coaching)
+* Real-time conversation analysis to provide live guidance (using Azure OpenAI GPT-4 Chat API)
-    * Image analysis using GPT-4 Vision to extract key information from images
+* Image analysis to extract key information from images (using Azure OpenAI GPT-4 Vision API)
-    * Conversation summarization using Azure OpenAI Service
+* Conversation summarization (using Azure OpenAI completion API)
-    * Entity extraction + PII detection and redaction using Azure Language Service
+* Entity extraction + PII detection and redaction (using Azure Language Service)
-    * Extract business insights & conversation details using Azure OpenAI Service
+* Extract business insights & conversation details (using Azure OpenAI completion API)

-This solution can help with agent-assist and virtual agents use cases.
-The pattern could be used to drive better digital experiences for customers and employees leveraging GPT-4 model's ability to understand long-form text, images and ability to reason across the diverse data input.
+## Architecture
 Below architecture diagram shows the key components of this solution.
 <img src="common/images/ai-conversation-copilot-techarch.png" align="center" />

-The sample has two runtime components:
+The solution has two runtime components:
 * **ai-conversational-copilot-apibackend** is an Express-based backend API app.
 It orchestrates calls to multiple Azure AI services (Azure OpenAI, Azure Speech, Azure Language) and provides a single API endpoint for the frontend webapp to consume.

 * **ai-conversational-copilot-webfrontend** is a React-based web UI.
 This is a frontend webapp that has UI rendering components and also calls the backend API to get real-time insights from Azure AI services.